The Last Reunion

-The Last Reunion is a 1982 action drama directed by Jay Wertz.
-It stars Leo Fong, Cameron Mitchell, Hal Bokar, Philip Baker Hall, Stack Pierce and Vic Silayan.
-During the second world war, a young Japanese boy witnesses his parents murdered by American soldiers and years later takes his revenge.
+The Last Reunion is a 1982 action drama film directed by Jay Wertz.
+It stars Leo Fong, Cameron Mitchell, Hal Bokar, Philip Baker Hall, Stack Pierce, and Vic Silayan.
 The film is also known as Revenge of the Bushido Blade.
+It was written and produced at a time when there was a succession of popular Hollywood action films incorporating martial arts-themed plots and storylines.